lucidarch/docs/content/getting-started/micro.md

 Route::post('/submit', [LinkController::class, 'add']);
 ```

+So far so good, now we'll fill our feature with the steps required to add a link.

 ### Database & Model

 Before we can start accepting data we need to prepare our database with a migration to create the links table: